Crown-Commercial-Service/crown-marketplace/README.md

 After running the Rspec tests, open [coverage/index.html](coverage/index.html) in a browser to see the code coverage percentage.

+Note that some lines are excluded from simplecov with the `# :nocov:` instruction.

 ### Continuous integration & deployment

 * Continuous integration and deployment is implemented on the new AWS-based CCS